xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/examples/hibernate.md

 ```

 !!! attention ""
-    You will need to use dropwizard `@UnitOfWork` annotation to declare transaction scope.
+    You will need to use Dropwizard `@UnitOfWork` annotation to declare transaction scope.

 For example:

 ```java
 @Path("/sample")
 @Produces("application/json")